MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 To develop apps for Windows 11 and Windows 10, you'll need to configure your development computer with the required development tools.

-## 1. Check system requirements

-To develop apps, you'll need Visual Studio, the Windows SDK, and the Windows App SDK.
-For a list of the minimum system requirements for each of these tools, see [System requirements for Windows app development](system-requirements.md).

-## 2. Install Visual Studio
+## 1. Install Visual Studio

 Use the following links to install Visual Studio 2019 or Visual Studio 2022 (Preview).
 You can choose between the free Visual Studio Community edition, Visual Studio Professional, or Visual Studio Enterprise.
 Whichever version you choose, the latest Windows SDK will also be installed by default.

+For a list of the minimum system requirements for Visual Studio, see [System requirements for Windows app development](system-requirements.md).

 > [!div class="button"]
 > [Download Visual Studio 2019](/visualstudio/releases/2019/release-notes)